-- For at least two minutes twice a day, brush the teeth and the gum line using a fluoridated toothpaste.
+- At least two minutes twice a day, brush the teeth and the gum line using a fluoridated toothpaste.

-- For hard-to-reach areas, use a floss to eliminate plaque.
+- For hard-to-reach areas, use floss to eliminate plaque.

-- Eat a diet rich in vitamins and minerals and low in sugar and carbohydrate content.
+- Eat a diet rich in vitamins and minerals and low in sugar and carbs.

 - Avoid tobacco usage.

-Managing the spread of periodontitis is more complicated since the inflammation has already reached under the gum line.
+Managing the spread of periodontitis is more complicated if inflammation has already reached under the gum line.
 Professional and home care are both necessary in these cases.
 Some periodontal treatments may include surgery to fold back the gum tissue after the removal of tartar and plaque under the gum line.
-There’s also grafting when the replacement of an eroded gum tissue is needed.
+There’s also grafting when the replacement of eroded gum tissue is needed.

 While research results are a consensus of sorts, the debate about the direct linkage of periodontitis and other oral issues to heart disease is still aflame.
-Regardless of the results, it still makes perfect sense to maintain optimal dental care and practice a healthy lifestyle to ensure that both oral and heart health are always at their peaks.
+Regardless, it still makes perfect sense to maintain optimal dental care and practice a healthy lifestyle to ensure that both oral and heart health are always at their peak.

 Why are those with tooth loss more likely to suffer from heart disease?